Francois-v3/CDNBoxd/README.md

         "countries": if defined, overload cdnbox's countries "ALL", or [ "US", "CA" ], "continents": if defined, overload cdnbox's continents, like [ "EU", "NA" ].
-        "localtests": if defined, exclude this cdnbox if one the test is false. [ "apache", ... ] "dontthrottle": if defined and true on the first node, throttle dont apply.
+        "localtests": if defined, exclude this cdnbox if one the test is false. [ "apache", ... ] },
-      },
       { ...
       }